Dates for Babies: Nutritional Value, Benefits and Precautions

 |Beta Carotene||89 Ug μg|

-In order to increase the shelf life of packaged dates and other dry fruits, a small amount of sulphate is added to prevent mould formation.
-However, babies with asthma or sulphate allergy should completely stay away from these sulphate covered dates.
-In case your baby has asthma, consult your paediatrician to analyse how safe it is to feed dates to your little one.
+A small amount of sulphate is added to increase the shelf life of packaged dates and other dry fruits to prevent mould formation.
+However, babies with asthma or sulphate allergy should avoid these sulphate-covered dates.
+If your baby has asthma, consult your paediatrician to analyse how safe it is to feed dates to your little one.

 Are Dates Good for Babies?

-Providing the right amount of nutrients and striking a balance in the diet is extremely important for your baby’s steady growth and development.
-Therefore, once your baby gets older, you should supplement their feeds with foods like dates that take care of his essential nutrient requirements.
-Babies can begin to eat dates when they are around 6 months old or after they have begun eating solid or semi-solid food.
+Providing the right nutrients and striking a balanced diet are extremely important for your baby’s steady growth and development.
+Therefore, once your baby gets older, you should supplement their feeds with foods like dates that address his essential nutrient requirements.
+Babies can begin to eat dates when they are around 6 months old or after eating solid or semi-solid food.

 Ensure you do not introduce dates when your baby is just starting on solid foods.
 Dates should be introduced in small portions to test how the baby reacts to this new food.
 They can be introduced with other fruits-one at a time.

-Use steamed dates and not dehydrated dates to enable the baby to chew easily.
-You may puree or mash dates for the ease of consumption.
+Use steamed and not dehydrated dates to let the baby chew easily.
+You may puree or mash dates for ease of consumption.

 Benefits of Dates for Infants

-Dates are nutrient-rich and are packed with a good variety and amounts of minerals and vitamins which are essential for the growth of your baby.
+Dates are nutrient-rich and packed with a good variety and amounts of minerals and vitamins, which are essential for your baby’s growth.
 Dates help your baby’s growth in the following ways: